J.P. Crawford Player Props: Mariners vs. Twins

 J.P.
-Crawford -- with a slugging percentage of .459 in his past 10 games, including one home run -- will be in action for the Seattle Mariners versus the Minnesota Twins, with Kenta Maeda on the hill, on July 19 at 9:40 PM ET.
+Crawford -- hitting .297 with two doubles, a home run, six walks and two RBI in his past 10 games -- will be in action for the Seattle Mariners against the Minnesota Twins, with Pablo Lopez on the mound, on July 20 at 3:40 PM ET.

 J.P.
 Crawford Game Info & Props vs. the Twins